 Performing a Bath

-For stress treatment, measure out one teaspoon of salt for each gallon of water in the tank.
+- For the salt bath stress treatment, measure out one teaspoon of salt for each gallon of water in the tank (= 0.1% salinity).
 Using a small container, dissolve the salt in a small quantity of water taken from the tank.
 Once it is completely dissolved, slowly add the salt solution to the tank.